-Angela Bunyi, a former Scholastic Teacher Advisor for grades three through five, suggests having students create a “” as a way to take the lesson off the page and into their own hands.
+Angela Bunyi, aformer Scholastic Teacher Advisor for grades three through five, suggests having students create a “theme-in-a-bottle” as a way to take the lesson off the page and into their own hands.
 This involves instructing students to write letters from the point of view of one of the book’s characters.
 The students should begin their letters with the theme that they believe the text conveyed, and should use at least three specific examples to back up their original assertion.
 After decorating a two-liter bottle with motifs and imagery appropriate for the book, students can “send” their messages in a bottle to other students who will pick out the three points that supported the writer’s theme.

 You can modify this activity for higher grade levels by requiring more themes, more supporting evidence and more attention to stylistic language.
 The key to remember is that physical projects can often bring themes to life so they will stick with students long after they set the book down.